 Oranges and cranberries are at their best in the cold season.
-And if you combine them into a zesty sauce, you know that you have the ultimate cranberry sauce with orange juice.
+And if you combine them into a zesty sauce, you know that you have the ultimate sauce for your festive season.

 The brown sugar adds the subtle sweet kick, making it the easiest and best sauce you can possibly have over the festive season.
-The cranberry sauce might be new to me, since we don't really serve it at Christmas in Romania, but I love it now, and really enjoy it with meat.
+The cranberry sauce might be new to me, since we don't really serve it at Christmas in Romania, but I love it now, and really enjoy it with meat, especially turkey.